cylc/cylc-admin/docs/proposal-spawn-on-d.md

 This gets much better under SoD but is still a little difficult.
 If new task definitions are added, they will automatically be spawned on demand so long as existing tasks are their parents in the graph.
-But if they have no parents we will still have to insert the first instance at the desired cycle point.
+But if they have no parents we *may* still have to insert the first instance at the desired cycle point.
-(TODO: however I think `cylc trigger` with auto-insert is sufficient here, no need to keep the insert command).
+(TODO: however I think `cylc trigger` with auto-insert is sufficient here, no need to keep the `cylc insert` command).
+TODO: we should consider automatically adding such tasks at some sensible cycle point - e.g. the nearest valid point for the task relative to the current oldest or newest point, or to the current runhead limit.

 ### Succeeded vs failed tasks